Lesbian erasure: In scholarship

 While the traditional academic canon has recognized the contributions of gay men, those of lesbians have not received the same scrutiny.
-Political theorist Anna Marie Smith stated that lesbianism has been erased from the "official discourse" in Britain because lesbians are viewed as "responsible homosexuals" in a dichotomy between that and "dangerous gayness".
-As a result, lesbian sexual practices were not criminalized in Britain in ways similar to the criminalization of gay male sexual activities.
-Smith also points to the exclusion of women from AIDS research at the Centers for Disease Control and Prevention.
-Smith argues that these erasures result from sexism and suggests that these issues should be addressed directly by lesbian activism.

 Within the LGBTQ community

 Alternative identity labels

 Some lesbian feminists reject the use of the umbrella term queer, which they perceive as rendering lesbians less visible within the broader LGBTQ community.
 In her book The Disappearing L, lesbian scholar Bonnie J. Morris despairs that dyke has been replaced by queer among younger LGBTQ activists, a term she says represents a "disidentification" from womanhood and lesbianism.
 Writers have called lesbian a dirtier word than queer or gay, pointing to negative stereotypes of lesbians as well as the term's association with lesbian porn aimed at heterosexual men.
 Other writers argue that decreasing use of the term "lesbian" is due to an increase in trans identification and desire for gender-neutral, inclusive terms.
+However, recent data suggests that lesbian identity, if anything, is increasing in prevalence, leading Claire Thurlow to suggest that these fears are hyperbole.

-In relation to Transgender Men
+In relation to transgender men

-In The Stranger, Katie Herzog states that some younger lesbians report having felt pressured to transition and later detransitioned, with some people using detransition stories to frame gender transition as a social contagion and an attempt to erase butch women.
 Anti-trans feminist groups including the Women's Liberation Front cite stories of young women detransitioning to claim that young people's transition is a social contagion which "erases butch women".
 In 2017, Ruth Hunt, a butch lesbian and then-CEO of the LGBT charity Stonewall, wrote that transphobic groups present the advancement of trans rights as erasing the identities of younger butch lesbians, but argues that this claim is unsubstantiated.
 Writing for The Economist, trans author Charlie Kiss argued that the stereotype of trans men being "lesbians in denial" is "demeaning and wrong"; he said he "could not have tried harder or longer to be a "true lesbian" but that it never felt right.
 (Note: The idea that most or all transgender men are solely attracted to women is considered outdated and a stereotype.
 A 2023 USA-based study found that, while 28.3% of trans men identified as straight, a further 23.9% identified as bisexual/pansexual, 15.8% identified as gay, 15% identified as queer, and the remaining 17% identified as other sexualities.)
+According to Claire Thurlow, these gender critical arguments are not supported by empirical data and the concern that butch lesbians will be lost to trans identity is hyperbolic.